 Possessing some of the more powerful summoning abilities among the armies of Death, they can maintain enough units to wear down the enemy – and you’ll need to bring a lot of them, since these misshapen sacks of flesh have weak saving throws.
 With no ranged units, you’ll be relying on your spellcasting and heavy creature attacks to make major dents in the enemy.

 Aristocratic vampires who are as monstrously macabre as they are pallidly chic.
 These bloodsuckers are cursed to forever lust for sweet, sweet drops of blood, and serve the will of Nagash in exchange for monstrous powers and inhuman strength.
-Descended from ancient bloodlines, they’re split into various dynasties that stem from powerful matriarchs and patriarchs – all with their own heraldries and themes, of course.
+Descended from ancient bloodlines, the Soulblight Gravelords are split into various dynasties that stem from powerful matriarchs and patriarchs – all with their own heraldries and themes, of course.

 Under these vampiric leaders are vast legions of undead fiends, raised in shambling warbands to crush the life from the Mortal Realms.
 Functionally, this means the Soulblight Gravelords rely on swarms of Deathrattle Skeletons and Deadwalker Zombies to bulk out their ranks, while pepperings of elite glass cannons swoop in for sporadic, but massive damage.

 There’s also a heavy emphasis on theme.
 The army’s five subfactions greatly differ in playstyles, and the gorgeous Soublight character models, each one belonging to its own dynasty, are intended to be paired with a specific bloodline and units.
-The half-wolf Belladamma Volga provides support boosts to Dire Wolves, while Lauka Vai betters suits push-your-luck offensive play.
+The half-wolf Belladamma Volga provides support boosts to Dire Wolves, while Lauka Vai, Mother of Nightmares betters suits push-your-luck offensive play.
 There’s masses of room for versatility guided by thematic rulesets.
 Plus, the miniatures look amazing.

 Medieval chic: Our guide to Warhammer 40k’s Dark Angels